stringparser/gulp-runtime/README.md

 If you just want the repl requiring the package will be enough for you.

-If you want to see what's beneath this madness and/or are interested in using input and output streams to the runtime interface [look at the documentation](https://github.com/stringparser/gulp-runtime/blob/master/README.md) is not that long.
+If you want to change the prompt text or want to see what's beneath this madness and/or are interested in using input and output streams to the runtime interface [look at the documentation](https://github.com/stringparser/gulp-runtime/blob/master/README.md) is not that long.

 ### features
 - `gulp` cli at runtime.